frconor-ebook/meditations/_posts/2025-05-26-the-gift-of-knowledge.md

 There\'s an educationalist in the States who says that young people tend to idolize celebrities.
 But, he says, most celebrities in the world are jerks, so they\'re worshipping the wrong people---the Hollywood stars, the red carpet, all these things we hear of on a regular basis.

-He said, 'We\'ve got to look to people that have really lived good lives, done worthwhile things, inspiring things, people who\'ve changed the world."
+He said, "We\'ve got to look to people that have really lived good lives, done worthwhile things, inspiring things, people who\'ve changed the world."

 The Church invites us to look at the saints who lived their lives for God, who did decent things with their life, didn\'t waste their time, practiced virtue, concerned themselves with other people, with helping people in the world to make the world a better place.